Mistsuu/randcracks/xorshift128p/release/README.md

 - No `sagemath` required.

 ## Cons ❌ include:
-- `Cython` code might not work on some machines because I still haven't learned anything new from last time. *Maybe I'll plan to add a `xorshift128p_python` branch using pure Python so that it could work on other?*
+- `Cython` code might not work on some machines because I still haven't learned anything new from last time.

 ## Install